Twin Pregnancy Guide: 8 weeks pregnant with twins through 9 weeks

 Keep in mind, that despite feeling incredibly nauseous 24/7, you might not actually throw up.
 I never experienced actually throwing up once, with any of my 3 pregnancies.

 However, the nausea was consistent.
-And having been pregnant with a singleton, twins, and then a singleton again, I can say with confidence that morning sickness is way worse with a twin pregnancy.
+And having been pregnant with a singleton, twins, and then a singleton again, I can say with confidence that morning sickness is much worse with a twin pregnancy.

 I was skeptical to spend $10 on a bag of hard candies, but I swear to you… they are 100% worth it.
 Whenever I felt a bout of nausea coming on, I popped on in my mouth.